-It’s that time again – ensure that your child has a safe, healthy, successful, and happy school year.
-If your child has allergies and/or asthma, here are some important things to add to your to-do list.
+It’s that time again – ensure that your child has a safe, healthy, and successful school year.
+If your child has a food allergy, asthma and/or nasal allergies, here are some important things to add to your summer to-do list:

-For children with food allergies, back-to-school is a great time to visit your allergist to confirm your child’s risk for anaphylaxis.
+For children with food allergies, summer is a great time to visit your allergist to confirm your child’s risk for anaphylaxis.
 Depending on the specific food allergy, some children may outgrow it over time.
-Remember — the most important aspect of treatment for food allergy is an accurate diagnosis.
-Food allergies can be difficult to diagnose and often require more than one test to confirm (blood test, skin prick test and possible oral food challenge).
+Through testing, foods may be safely added back into the child’s diet.

 Check the expiration on your injectable epinephrine (Epi Pen, Auvi-Q, generic options) and refill prescriptions if necessary.
 Please be aware that there are several different auto-injectors on the market.
 They all deliver the same life-saving medication – epinephrine, however, there are differences in how they operate.
 It is essential that the patient, family members, and caregivers are trained and comfortable using the product of choice.
 Also check with your school nurse to make sure they are trained on your child’s auto-injector.